 Welcome to the University of Central Lancashire’s Peace and Justice Studies Network.
 The Network aims to provide a forum for individuals and groups, both within and external to UCLan, to engage with the study of promoting peace and justice, in all its manifestations.
 It will engage with ‘hate crime’, and other criminal, discriminatory, or adverse behaviour, but its aim is the promotion of peace and justice.

-The Network has been made possible by Higher Education Innovation Funding within the Law school.
-In part, the funding is to enable and promote knowledge transfer between the University and other communities.
+The Network has been made possible by Higher Education Innovation Funding within UCLan’s Lancashire Law School.
+In part, the funding is to enable and promote knowledge transfer between the University and communities.

 The aim is to create an environment that attracts and engages with excellent theoretical and ‘real life’ applications of research and practice from academics and practitioners.
 Recent collaborations, for example, have seen research staff evaluate Restorative Justice and ‘hate crime’ projects within the North West.

-The Centre also builds on the EU Daphne 111 funded project for research into:
+The Network also builds on the EU Daphne 111 funded project for research into:

-The Centre will also provide Continuous Professional development opportunities: offering for example, (but not exclusive to), training in:
+The Network will also provide Continuous Professional development opportunities: offering for example, (but not exclusive to), training in: